 The Presbyterian and Methodist traditions have been two of the most prominent branches of Protestant Christianity over the last 500 years.
-Each has a strong tradition of biblical preaching, administering the sacraments, and investing in global missions work.
+Each has a strong tradition of biblical preaching, administering the sacraments, and investing in global mission work.
 Yet many people wonder about the difference between the denominations.

 Presbyterianism originated in 16th-century France through the influence and ministry of John Calvin.
 It subscribes to Calvinist and Reformed theology.
 Methodism originated in 18th-century England through the influence and ministry of John Wesley.
 It subscribes to Arminian theology.
 Both are Protestant.

-Also see Presbyterian vs Roman Catholic: What’s the Difference? to learn more.
+Also, see Presbyterian vs Roman Catholic: What’s the Difference? to learn more.

-Presbyterianism and Methodism comparison
+Presbyterianism and Methodism Compared

 The Presbyterian and Methodist traditions have a lot in common.
 Historically, they both hold to fundamental Christian convictions like belief in the Trinity, the deity of Jesus Christ, inspiration and authority of Scripture, and the Second Coming.
-(Also see Presbyterianism vs Pentecostalism: What’s the Difference?)
+(Also see Presbyterianism vs. Pentecostalism: What’s the Difference?)

 OVERVIEW | Presbyterian | Methodist |